bregman-arie/devops-exercises/README.md

 Hard link is the same file, using the same inode.
 Soft link is a shortcut to another file, using a different inode.

-Soft links can be created between different file systems while.
-Hard link can be created only within the same file system.
+Soft links can be created between different file systems while hard link can be created only within the same file system.
 </b></details>

 <details>